ljystudios/quillin-chrome/PRIVACY.md

-# Privacy Policy for Quillin'
+# Privacy Policy for Quillin' Chrome Extension

-Last updated: June 27, 2026
+Last updated: June 29, 2026

 **The short version:** Quillin' doesn't collect anything.
 Your text goes from your browser directly to your chosen AI provider.
 We never see it.